NoahMLH/GISDay2025/README.md

 ## GIS Day Data Processing and Analysis Steps
 This document aims to explain how to set up and run code to replicate results
 1. Start by downloading data.
-This can come from the original sites or from Git repository.
+This can come from the original sites or this link https://mega.nz/folder/aIMUwLoR#QmUha17suBDv65KZMODE_A.
 Needed data is as follows:
     1. Air pollution in NetCDF format from https://sites.wustl.edu/acag/surface-pm2-5/ For this study, scroll down to the North American Regional Estimates with Composition (V5.NA.05 / V5.NA.05.02) model and click the NetCDF button under "Annual, monthly, and biweekly mean total PM2.5 [ug/m3] at 0.01° × 0.01°" and